padresmurfa/cryoprison/README.md

 PathNotSymbolicLink | * | Checks that the configured path is not as symbolic link.
 UrlNotOpenable | * | Checks that the configured url can not be opened.
 ShouldBeMobileProvisioned | iOS | Checks that the app has a mobile provisioning profile.
+ShouldNotBeAbleToLocateFile | Android | Checks that a specific file is not found via 'which'.
+ShouldNotHavePackageInstalled | Android | Check that a specific package is not installed.
+ShouldNotHavePropValues | Android | Check for specific prop values via 'getprop' ShouldNotHaveSpecificBuildTags | Android | Check that the kernal was not built with specific build tags, indicating a third party build.

 The host may optionally register with the **Reporter** for global exception handling and jailbreak detection, for example for logging purposes.
 This is done